HexcodeTechnologies/cookiecutter-starlite-starseed/README.md

+# Starseed for Starlite
-# Helloworld Starter with Cookiecutter for Starlite
+## Helloworld Starter with Cookiecutter for Starlite
 This is starter with cookiecutter for Starlite.

 ## Quickstart